 Anywhere there are pedestrians crossing paths with vehicles, there is a risk for deadly collisions.
 There are certain factors that can increase the risk, such as poorly designed crosswalks and distracted drivers.
 In Fort Lauderdale, pedestrians face these risks and many others.
 In our decades of legal experience at the Law Offices of Chalik & Chalik, we’ve represented clients in pedestrian accidents from a number of causes.
-We’ve noticed that there are three main factors involved in most pedestrian collisions:

 - Driver negligence.
 Drivers who do not pay full attention to the roadway run the risk of colliding with pedestrians in crosswalks or walking alongside the road.
 The increasing rates of texting and driving in Broward County have heightened this significant risk for pedestrians.

 - Pedestrian negligence.
 Pedestrians don’t automatically have the right of way in Fort Lauderdale.
 They have responsibilities just like drivers do to obey the rules of the roads, sidewalks, and crosswalks.
-A pedestrian who steps into the road without waiting for the “Walk” signal, for example, may be at least partially responsible for a subsequent collision.
+A pedestrian who steps into the road without waiting for the “Walk” signal, for example, maybe at least partially responsible for a subsequent collision.